toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/applications.md

 ---
 # Making an app :
 ### _In this tutorial we're going to :_
+#### note: this is rather out of date. most of it is accurate, but a lot of the API has changed, thus the example code needs modifications.
 - learn how to create, open, and text files.
 - learn the requirements for a '.app' application, setup our directories and files to create a valid .app project.